-Since a formal series with unknown coefficients is substituted into the hypergoemetric equation having three regular singular points, a 2-term recursion relation between successive coefficients in its power series solution starts to appear.
-Confluent types of the hypergeometric equation is derived when two or more singularities coalesce into an irregular singularity.
-This type includes equations of Legendre, Laguerre, Kummer, Bessel, Jacobi and etc, whose analytic solutions in compact forms are already constructed by great many scholars extensively including their definite or contour integrals.

-For the Heun equation having four regular singular points, the recurrence relation in its Frobenius solution involves 3 terms.
-The Heun equation generalizes all well-known equations of Spheroidal Wave, Lame, Mathieu, hypergeometric type and etc. Until now, its series solutions in which coefficients are given fully and clearly have been unknown because of its complex mathematical computations; their numerical calculations are still ambiguous.
-Of course, for definite or contour integrals of Heun equation, no analytic solutions have been constructed regrettably.
+For the Heun equation having 4 regular singular points, the recurrence relation, in its Frobenius solution, involves 3 terms.
+The Heun equation generalizes all the well-known equations of a spheroidal wave, Lame, Mathieu, and hypergeometric type.
+Until now, its series solutions in which the coefficients are given fully and clearly, are unknown owing to the complex mathematical computations, and their numerical calculations are still ambiguous.
+For definite or contour integrals of the Heun equation, no analytical solutions have been constructed as yet.

-Like deriving of confluent hypergeometric equation from the hypergeometric equation, 4 confluent types of Heun equation can be derived from merging two or more regular singularities to take an irregular singularity in Heun equation.
-These types include such as (1) Confluent Heun (two regular and one irregular singularities), (2) Doubly Confluent Heun (two irregular singularities), (3) Biconfluent Heun (one regular and one irregular singularities), (4) Triconfluent Heun equations (one irregular singularity).
+Similar to the derivation of confluent hypergeometric equations from hypergeometric equations, 4 confluent types of Heun equations can be derived by merging two or more regular singularities to consider an irregular singularity in the Heun equation.
+These types include (1) confluent Heun (two regular and one irregular singularities), (2) doubly confluent Heun (two irregular singularities), (3) BCH (one regular and one irregular singularities), (4) triconfluent Heun equations (one irregular singularity).